LinkoraApp/sync-server/src/main/resources/raw/SERVER_IS_CONFIGURED.md

-It seems you've correctly configured the sync server.
+It seems you've correctly configured the sync-server.

 Before anything, check out this video where I explained how to connect the app and the server.
 That should clear up most things.